Historical European Martial Arts (H.E.M.A.)

 Obtaining good quality HEMA gear

 Many vendors provide excellent equipment (and some... not so excellent).
 We are happy to provide purchasing suggestions.
-Most in our group seem to have gravitated towards The Knight Shop for their HEMA gear.
-They offer some excellent starter pack selections.
+Most in our group seem to have gravitated towards The Knight Shop or Black Fencer for their HEMA gear.
+The Knight Shop offers some excellent starter pack selections for example.
 Recommended are their synthetic sparring swords and protective equipment.

 Typical purchases from The Knight Shop include the following: